The Long Island Seed Project

 These are used mostly as frying peppers, walls are thin to moderately thick and consist of many long kinds that are dark green and ripen to red.
 If any heat, it will be very mild, less than 600 scoville units.
 Many very sweet, fruity and flavorful especially at te red ripe stage.
 (30 seeds)

 Our extra nice selection of long straight Italian Frying Pepper which is sweet and flavorful.
+Plants are productive and seem quite resistant to diseases.
 (20 seeds)

 CV- Sweet Cherry